kaaass/ZerotierFix/README.md

 The code for this repository is based on the reverse engineering of the official Android client.
 The original author is Grant Limberg (glimberg@gmail.com).
 See [AUTHORS.md](https://github.com/zerotier/ZeroTierOne/blob/master/AUTHORS.md#primary-authors) for more details.

-- Zerotier JNI Sdk is located in `com.zerotier.sdk`
+- Zerotier JNI Sdk is located in git submodule `externals/core`
 - Original Android client code is located in `net.kaaass.zerotierfix` (renamed from `com.zerotier.one`)
-- Pre-built JNI library binary is located in `app/src/main/jniLibs`.
-This will be replaced by source code in the future
 - App logo is a trademark of `ZeroTier, Inc.` and made by myself.